YingluDeng/AND101_proj1_NameCard/README.md

-# AND101 Project 1 - Hello, Squirrel!
+# AND101 Project 1 - Name Card

 Submitted by: **Cecilia**

 Time spent: **3** hours spent in total

 ## Summary

-**Hello_Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.
+A simple application for showing name card on Android Studio.

 If I had to describe this project in three (3) emojis, they would be: **😊 😭 🥳 **